Free NZ Shipping>$150

 The following excerpt is from a paper written by Prof. Pierre Franchomme entitled “Guarantees on the Plant”:

 “The Lavender with the most marvellous fragrance is Lavandula officinalis ssp (subspecies) fragrans (the accepted botanical name is now L. angustifolia).
-It comprises around 15 species and takes many shapes some plants with rounder, long flowers, blue, violet or mauve with dense or sparse spikes with long or short stems etc. It grows only in a wild state on the driest lime stone soils at altitudes from 700 metres up to 1800 metres.”
+It comprises around 15 species and takes many shapes, some plants with rounder, long flowers, blue, violet or mauve with dense or sparse spikes with long or short stems etc. It grows only in a wild state on the driest limestone soils at altitudes from 700 metres up to 1800 metres.”

 Wild-harvested True Alpine Lavender is to be considered as the “crème de la crème” of Lavender essential oils.
 It can have an ester content (linalyl acetate) of up to 50%.
 As a hand harvested plant, the labour costs are high and hence is the most expensive of Lavender oils.
 It is interesting to note that up until the 1930’s, wild-harvested Lavender was the only Lavender oil produced, only in Southern France.
 Wild Lavender growing through stunted Alpine Juniper, summit of Mt.
 Ventoux, France.
 Notice the small size of the flower heads.

 “Next is fine Lavender.
-Less odiferous and more subtle is Lavandula angustifolia ssp delphinens is which grows naturally on cooler soils at lesser altitudes.
+Less odiferous and more subtle is Lavandula angustifolia ssp delphinens which grows naturally on cooler soils at lesser altitudes.
 It is sometimes cultivated alongside hybrid species which are more productive”

 This subspecies also occurs in the wild and the wild-harvested oil is available.
 This oil has a linalyl acetate content of up to approximately 38%, with very low camphor (~0.6%).
 It is this Lavender subspecies that is used for “population” Lavender.
 This means that seed from wild plants is used for growing in plantations in Southern France, generally above 600 metres elevation.
 Because the plants are plantation-grown, harvesting is much easier and the price is more reasonable.
-One way to notice a ‘population” Lavender field in France, is when a variety of flower colours are found in the field.
+One way to notice a "population” Lavender field in France, is when a variety of flower colours are found in the field.

 Two qualities of ‘population’ Lavender are available – that from certified organically-grown plants and that from conventional agriculture.
 In the case of conventional agriculture, synthetic fertilisers are not used (the plants “burn out” too quickly), but conventional pesticides may be used if occasionally necessary.